 Teddy Long's Top 10 Tag Team Matches

-Before taking on the role of Senior Advisor in SmackDown General Manager Booker T’s administration, Theodore Rufus Long was himself one of the most successful GMs in WWE history.
+Before he was revealed as a 2017 inductee into the WWE Hall of Fame, Theodore Rufus Long was one of the most successful General Managers in WWE history.
 Spending time in charge of SmackDown and the rebirth of ECW, Long was known as a tough but fair leader.
 He was also renowned for his propensity to diffuse any hostile situation with the skillful use of one type of match in particular.

 When four or more Superstars were in the ring, bickering back and forth, it was almost inevitable that Teddy Long’s music would blare through the speakers.